MYCOTOXINS EFFECTS IN SWINE

 Zearalenone

-The symptomology of pigs fed with diets contaminated with zearalenone is centered in the reproductive tract because its structure is similar to hormone estrogen.
+The symptomology of pigs fed with diets contaminated with zearalenone is centered in the reproductive tract because its structure is similar to the hormone estrogen.
 Alterations in the reproductive parameters are observed generally in sows and young boars.
 On the one hand, ZEA swells and reddens the vulva, as well as rectal and vaginal prolapses.
 On the other hand, this mycotoxin suppresses testosterone levels and libido in males.
 In addition, in sows there are changes in heat behavior, false pregnancies and early pregnancy losses.

 Masked and emerging mycotoxins